MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

-# Game Boy MBC3 Multicart - UNDER CONSTRUCTION
+# Game Boy MBC3 Multicart

 This is my design of a flashable MBC3-based multicart for the Game Boy.
 You can make a 2-in-1 or 4-in-1 cartridge, that changes games based on a button press or power cycling the Game Boy.
 With this board you can also make a single game, but with the addition of a pressable reset button on the cartridge.

 The features are as follows:

-- Able to make a cartridge with either 2x 16 Mbit games or 4x 8 Mbit games
+- Able to make a cartridge with either 2x 2 MB games or 4x 1 MB games
 - Optionally adds a pressable button to the cartridge (no shell cutting required)
   - The button can be configured to cycle games on the cart, reset the console, or both
 - Configurable to have separate save data for each game, or to share the same save data across multiple games